Quetzal-framework/quetzal-CoaTL/docs/accumulators.md

 # Polymorphism statistics

-This section describes how to use the Quetzal.Accumulators to perform incremental statistical computations on genetic data.
+This section describes how to use Quetzal.Accumulators to perform incremental statistical computations on genetic data.

 ## Hello world!